basp/notes/null-considered-harmful.md

 It's very easy to introduce `Option` into a part of your code and still offer a less functional and more imperative interface to the outside world.
 However, once you are in `Option` land it's not that easy to get out of it because it's just a great place to be in.

-It's definitaly a much better solution than `null` but the best solution is not dealing with `null` at all.
+It's definitely a much better solution than `null` but the best solution is not dealing with `null` at all.

 # The rage agains `null`
 So **just say no** to `null` now because you don't need it.
 It's an evil value that represents nothing.
 It holds even less information than a **bit** and you can't get much lower than that.
 It's ambiguous most of the time for what exactly it means unless you carefully document it.